MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AzureSQLDatabase.md

 ---
-title: Azure SQL database
+title: Power Query Azure SQL database connector
-description: Power Query Azure SQL database connector reference
+description: Provides basic information and prerequisites for the connector, and instructions on how to connect to your database using the connector.
 author: DougKlopfenstein
 ms.service: powerquery
 ms.topic: conceptual